 The ACT Prep Essentials is a package made of 100+ video lessons distributed through 18 hours of classroom time.
 Both single and full-length tests are within the package, just like assignments and study plans.

-When it comes to ACT Private Tutoring, prospective clients need to make an inquiry and receive a response within a single business day.
-The personalized approach-ready program starts at $167 per hour and combines all those materials we discussed earlier.
+When it comes to Princeton Review’s ACT Private Tutoring, prospective clients need to make an inquiry and receive a response within a single business day.
+The personalized approach-ready program starts at $167 per hour and combines all the materials we discussed earlier.

 Related to courses, real-life students share their experiences, and you’ll see one who earned $1.4 million in scholarships, another who made Ivy League dreams come true, and more.

-The site implements Google My Business reviewing tool where people who worked with tutors explain good and bad sides if any.
-The tool works just like dealing with prepscholar vs Princeton review you can also read.
+The site implements Google My Business reviewing tool where people who worked with tutors explain the good and bad sides if any.
+The tool works just like dealing with PrepScholar vs Princeton Review you can also read.

 Main Disadvantages of the Platforms